kajapathy/git-assignment9/readme.md

 ## Feature: New README section

 This section was developed on the feature-new-section branch as part of the Git Flow workflow.

+## Release 1.0.0

+This release includes the new README section developed using Git Flow.